 If the intros don’t take too long or a natural discussion topic doesn’t arise, I have a discussion question or two ready to get things going.
 Below is a list of some I use.
-Both When God & Cancer Meet and Finding the Light in Cancer’s Shadow have discussion questions available for free:
+Both All my books have discussion questions available for free:

 When God and Cancer Meet | Click Here for Discussion Questions